AnastasiaZahorodnia/AnastasiaZahorodnia/README.md

 ## 👨‍💻 About Me

 Hi!
-I’m Anastasia Zahorodnia — a passionate and versatile software developer with a strong focus on Python backend development, machine learning, and front-end technologies.

-With a background as a Python teacher, I’ve guided over 100 students across all levels, delivering real-world results through hands-on web development, data science, and game development projects.
-I enjoy solving problems, writing clean and scalable code, and collaborating with others to build impactful solutions.

-Currently studying Software Engineering at Berlin42, I am excited by challenges at the intersection of backend architecture, machine learning, and modern front-end experiences.
+I’m Anastasia Zahorodnia!
+I am dynamic Python Developer with two years of experience in instructional and developmental roles, adept at fostering technical skills in programming and backend architecture.
+Proven expertise in Python, Django, and SQL, facilitating the creation of robust web applications and effective training programs.
+A track record of successfully guiding students through complex projects and collaborating with teams to enhance application functionality.
+Committed to delivering high-quality code and innovative solutions, driving both learning outcomes and project success.

 ## 🛠 Programming Skills & Technologies